Ecolab (ECL) Q2 2017 Results - Earnings Call Transcript

 Operator

 Greetings and welcome to Ecolab's Second Quarter 2017 Earnings Release Conference Call.
-At this time, all participants will be in a listen-only mode.
-A brief question-and-answer session will follow the formal presentation.
 As a reminder, this conference is being recorded.

 It's now my pleasure to introduce your host, Mike Monahan, Senior Vice President, External Relations.
 Thank you.
 Mr. Monahan, you may now begin.